cirrith/Recipes/Recipes/Main Dishes/Tuna Spaghetti.md

 ## Directions

-1. Add tuna to large pan (soup-size) on medium heat and add oil if non-oil tuna
+1. Add tuna to large pan (soup-size) on medium heat and add oil if non-oil tuna.

-2. Add garlic, onions, and pepper, if using
+2. Add garlic, onions, and pepper, if using.

-3. Salt and pepper to taste
+3. Salt and pepper to taste.

-4. Cook until onions translucent
+4. Cook until onions translucent.

-5. Add tomato sauce, pasta, and water
+5. Add tomato sauce, pasta, and water.

-6. Serve

 ## Notes